0xReLogic/Forge/docs/architecture.md

 # Architecture

-FORGE consists of several logical components currently implemented in a monolithic file:
+FORGE consists of several logical components currently implemented in a small set of modules:

 ## Components